 - We recommend that the dressing rooms, break rooms and other confined spaces are occupied by only 2 people at a time, with physical distancing.
 However, the overall risk from congestion somewhere else needs to be taken into account.

 - We recommend that orchestra operators pay special attention to hand hygiene by washing/disinfecting hands between different instruments.
 The orchestrator must have sufficient time to work (e.g. stage construction) without the presence of others.
 We recommend that, while in close contact with the players, the organiser wears a mouth-nose mask, visor or breath protector.
 Please note that the use of protective equipment is decided on a case-by-case basis on the basis of the employer’s risk assessment.

-- We recommend that members of the orchestra or choir be placed at safety intervals of 1 to 2 meters, taking into account the possible need for additional distance due to the air currents resulting from wind instruments or singing.
+- We recommend that members of the orchestra or choir be placed at safety intervals of 2 meters, taking into account the possible need for additional distance due to the air currents resulting from wind instruments or singing.
 Anti-aerosol plexiglass can be used if necessary.

 - There is little research on infection caused by singing, but the risk is higher, as the airways can emit a lot of drops in the immediate environment.

 - We recommend maximum physical distancing and explore, for example, the possibility of using a facial visor during rehearsals.